wesleybeckner/python_foundations/docs/S1_Python_and_Jupyter.md

 Our goal is to not only give an introduction to Python, but also to demonstrate general coding concepts.
 For these next few sections, we'll be executing various lines of code right here in this interactive, Google Colab notebook.
 If you're wondering how this is possible and how this all works, don't worry; we'll get to the intricacies of interactive notebooks later!

 You'll discover the many benefits of this general purpose programming language.
 In particular, **_The syntax for Python is understandable to read and easy to learn_**, compared to the syntax of other languages that requires more of a background of underlying computer science - languages such as Java, C, and C++.
 In this course, you'll discover that Python is especially ideal for working with scientific data.
-Topics such as data science, machine learning, and data visualization will be covered later on this week - all while continuing to utilize Python.
+Topics such as data manipulation and visualization will be covered later on this week - all while continuing to utilize Python.

 ```python